Knowledge Centre

 Conclusion

-Your body has many nutritional requirements, and some of them can be easily met by making few dietary changes.
-As you can see from the list above, fiber-rich foods are very easily available and if you think you don't eat enough of itthen start right away.
+Your body has many nutritional requirements, some of which can be easily met by making a few dietary changes.
+As you can see from the list above, fiber-rich foods are very easily available.
+If you think you don't eat enough of them, start right away.
 Change your food habits and say hello to the wonderful benefits of dietary fiber!

 Source: NHS, UK